kodell80305/dune-weaver-wled/README.md

 cd dune-weaver-wled
 sudo python install_scripts/startService.py start
 ```
+That's it, you're done.
+I've tried to make this as simple as possible for people to try.
 Wait until the service has started and open a browser with the address of your Raspberry Pi.

 ## If you're still here